aaml-analytics/mof-explorer/docs/index.md

 ## **MOF Explorer Animation**
 #### **Auto scaling animations**
 With all animations, auto range in frames is currently not supported in Plotly.
-Therefore, the user must slide the maximum animation frame and press the auto scale button on the toolbar at the top right side of the plot.
-The user can then press play and the range will auto scale automatically.
+Therefore, the user must slide the maximum animation frame and press the auto-scale button on the toolbar at the top right side of the plot.
+The user can then press play and the range will auto-scale automatically.
 <p>
   <img width="250" height="50" src="https://raw.githubusercontent.com/aaml-analytics/mof-explorer/master/MkDocs/autoscale.png">
 </p>